SamuelTheManuel/CS2450/README.txt

 To change the colors of the GUI, click File > Color Preferences.
 This will open up a menu showing the current colors and the options available.
 Simply select the one you'd like to change and pick a color from the menu.
 Click "Reset to Default" to change the colors back to the default UVU colors.

+To edit the current instruction file, click "Edit File:".
+This will open up a menu with a text box for you to add up to 100 instructions for the UV Sim.
+You will then save the file and the UVSim will have the file to run when prompted through "Run Program".
+To create a new instruction file, click the "New File:" button and enter in your instructions and save it.

 example.txt :
 -------------------------------------------------------------